boywithkeyboard-archive/sharey/README.md

 ### Key Features
 - handle file uploads
 - generate unique IDs for each upload
-- get upload date for each upload
+- get the upload date for each upload

 ### Setup w/ CDN
 ```HTML